 - You don't need the fanciest website in the world.
 A simple WordPress site and landing page work wonders.

 - Having a website also helps you keep track of page traffic, bounce rates, and link clicks.
-A plugin like Pretty Links tracks your clicks for you, taking out the hard work.
-You can use the keyword replacement tool to make promotion much easier.
+A plugin like Pretty Links tracks your clicks for you, taking care of the hard work.
+And you can use the keyword replacement tool to make promotion much easier.

 Once you have your affiliate website, you can move on to the next step.